Corsinvest/cv4pve-pepper/README.md

   cv4pve-pepper [command] [options]

 Options:
   --host <host> (REQUIRED)               The host name host[:port],host1[:port],host2[:port] --api-token <api-token>                Api token format 'USER@REALM!TOKENID=UUID'.
 Require Proxmox VE 6.2 or later --username <username>                  User name <username>@<realm>
   --password <password>                  The password.
 Specify 'file:path_file' to store password in file.
   --vmid <vmid>                          The id or name VM/CT --proxy <proxy>                        SPICE proxy server.
 This can be used by the client to specify the proxy server.
 All nodes in a cluster runs
                                          'spiceproxy', so it is up to the client to choose one.
 By default, we return the node to connect.
 If specify http(s)://[host]:[port] then replace proxy option in file .vv.
 E.g. for reverse proxy.
   --viewer <viewer> (REQUIRED)           Executable SPICE client remote viewer.
   --viewer-options <viewer-options>      Send options directly SPICE Viewer (quote value).
-  --start-or-resume <start-or-resume>    Run stopped or paused VM [default: false] --wait-for-startup <wait-for-startup>  Wait for startup VM [default: 5] --version                          Show version information -?, -h, --help                     Show help and usage information
+  --start-or-resume                      Run stopped or paused VM --wait-for-startup <wait-for-startup>  Wait sec. for startup VM [default: 5] --version                              Show version information -?, -h, --help                         Show help and usage information

 Commands:
   app-check-update  Check update application